Jiaaqiliu/Awesome-VLA-Robotics/README.md

 - **Learning from Mixed-Quality Data:** Using techniques (e.g., RL in MoRE) to learn effectively even when demonstration data is suboptimal or contains failures.

-- **Bridging Imitation and Interaction:** While Imitation Learning (IL) on large-scale datasets like OpenX is foundational for creating general-purpose VLAs, there's a growing trend towards combining it with interactive learning (RL) for fine-tuning and improvement.
-This hybrid approach aims to leverage the broad knowledge of IL datasets while overcoming IL's limitations (suboptimality, dataset cost) by enabling robots to adapt and potentially surpass human demonstrators through environmental interaction.
-The challenge lies in making RL stable and efficient for large VLA models.
-This trend indicates a direction towards combining the strengths of both: broad generalization via large-scale IL pre-training, and targeted refinement and adaptation via efficient and stable RL fine-tuning.

 #### 3.3.4 Input Modalities & Grounding